bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 * Because it doesn't return anything, some kind of mutation is necessary to see its results.
 If you want to iterate over an array and do the callback function on each element, you'd have to change the array you're iterating over, or initialize a blank new array and change that to see any output.

 `.map` takes the each result of the callback functions and returns all of the results into a new array.
-* Because of this, this doesn't need to change the array it is working on, nor do you need to set up an output array of your own. `map()` automatically returns a new array filled with results of the callback function iterating over the original array.
+* Because of this, this doesn't need to change the array it is working on, nor do you need to set up an output array of your own.

 ## 2. What is the difference between a function and a method?